-- The Division of Rheumatology consists of four full-time faculty, four fellows, a nurse practitioner, a nurse specialist, a physical therapist, nutritional and psychology consultants and secretarial support staff.
+- The Division of Rheumatology/Immunology consists of seven full-time faculty, five fellows, a nurse practitioner, two nurse specialists, nutritional and psychology consultants and secretarial support staff.

 - The division is internationally recognized for investigation into the pathogenesis of immunologic and rheumatologic disorders of childhood.

 - The physicians are faculty at the Washington University School of Medicine and highly recognized for their skills in caring for children with rheumatologic disorders.

 - Patients are referred from around the United States for evaluation and the division was designated a Regional Arthritis Center for the State of Missouri.

 - Joint centered disorders, such as juvenile idiopathic arthritis, spondyloarthropathy and rheumatic fever

 - Autoimmune disorders, such as systemic lupus erythematosus, scleroderma and dermatomyositis

 - Lymphoproliferative disorders, such as sarcoidosis and HLH (hemophagocytic lymphohistiocytosis)

 - Vasculitic diseases, including Kawasaki disease and Henoch-Schonlein purpura

 We offer world-class care to children thanks in part to generous gifts from hundreds of people who have joined us as Guardians of Childhood.
 This philanthropic support enables us to fulfill our mission to do what's right for kids.
 Join us in making health care better for all children.